You can only become a registered patent attorney if you have a good degree in a scientific, technical, mathematical or engineering subject.

 Speculative applications are advisable, as some positions are not advertised.
 The UK Directory of Patent Attorneys contains useful contact information for creative job seeking.

-Previous relevant work experience is an advantage but not normally required.
 Employers seek evidence of good verbal and written communication skills.

 - Meticulous attention to detail